lucharo/recipes/docs/posts/thefoodietakesflight_12-04-2023_1404.md

 Get the recipe on www.thefoodietakesflight.com - direct recipe is also linked in my bio @thefoodietakesflight! ✨

-This is pa med with those crunchy wood ear mushrooms or black fungus with garlic oil, soy sauce, black vinegar, onions, cilantro, and some chiles for heat.
+This is packed with those crunchy wood ear mushrooms or black fungus with garlic oil, soy sauce, black vinegar, onions, cilantro, and some chiles for heat.
 Perfect as a starter or side dish. 😋

 https://thefoodietakesflight.com/wood-ear-mushroom-salad
 .